Check out our 2023 Group Christmas Project HERE

 Yes, the 1st time new bow hair is used it needs to be rosined well.
 IMHO, it doesn't need a lot after that.
 I have found too much rosin can just as bad as none - the bow will slip & not catch the string.
 I don't see fine violinists with any residue on their instruments and usually barely any indication on their strings.
 Now, I've seen some 'fiddlers' slather rosin all over & never clean it off their strings or instrument.
 I'm starting to think they need a re-hair or just like an 'old worn' look, because I can play hard for a couple days - usually a couple hours a day, before I need to re-rosin (Premium Holstein).

 It's really not healthy for anyone to inhale ANY rosin dust or expose our eyes to a plume of it.
 Rosin is sticky - imagine what happens in our lungs, nasal passages & eye membranes over time.
-Over the years I've dealt with silica sand dust, aluminum oxide dust, silica carbide dust, wood dust, clay dust, ceramic dust, glass dust, all sorts of sprayed solvents, adhesives & paints - and I did my best to follow the OSHA guidelines, because ALL fine particles suspend in the air & are hazardous to breath.
+Over the years I've dealt with silica sand dust, aluminum oxide dust, silica carbide dust, wood dust, clay dust, ceramic dust, glass dust, all sorts of sprayed solvents, adhesives & paints - and I did my best to follow the OSHA guidelines, because ALL fine particles suspend in the air & are hazardous to breathe.
 I bet if we ever had a Surgeon General who played the violin, we might still be wearing masks long after covid - so use it sparingly!

 Another thing to think about - if you get some rosin on your hands or fingers, wash them before accidentally touching your face/eye area or your pets.